vivekaom/cloudproject/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
-- _TODO: What aspect of security do load balancers protect?
+- What aspect of security do load balancers protect?
 What is the advantage of a jump box?_
 Load balancing protects Availability because no server gets overwhelmed with traffic.
 The jump box ensures that there is one point of entry for access control.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.
-- _TODO: What does Filebeat watch for?
+- What does Filebeat watch for?
 Filbeat monitors logs in the specified locations.
-- _TODO: What does Metricbeat record?
+- What does Metricbeat record?
 Metricbeat collects statistics and metrics and sends them to the specified services (Logstash and Elasticsearch)

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.